St. Thomas University (Canada): Academics

 STU offers the following programs: Bachelor of Arts, Bachelor of Applied Arts, Bachelor of Education, Bachelor of Social Work, and a Bachelor of Arts Aviation Stream.

 Athletics

-STU offers athletic programs for men's and women's basketball, cross-country, soccer, and volleyball, as well as women's rugby and hockey.

-Collectively, the Tommies have won 41 ACAA titles and 3 AUS titles.
-Student-athletes have achieved 404 CCAA National Scholar and 417 U Sports Academic All-Canadian awards.
+The STU Tommies compete in men's and women's basketball, cross-country, soccer, and volleyball, as well as women's rugby and hockey.
+Collectively, the Tommies have won 43 ACAA titles and 3 AUS titles.
+Student-athletes have achieved 459 CCAA National Scholar and 442 U Sports Academic All-Canadian awards.

 STU participated in AUS men's hockey until 2016 (winning the championships in 1961 and 2001), and men's and women's track and field from 2011-2022.